Minimisation of Quasar-Convex Functions Using Random Zeroth-Order Oracles: Numerical Examples Complementary Details

 This set of examples is based on optimising the empirical risk of a generalised linear model (GLM) with link functions, i.e.,

 where $m$ is the number of samples. \citet{wang2023continuized} show that GLMs with activation functions including leaky ReLU, quadratic, logistic, and ReLU satisfy quasar-convexity.

 Each data point $x_i$ is sampled from $\mathcal{N}(0,I_n)$ and the label $y_i$ is generated as $y_i=\lambda(w^\top_\ast x_i)$, where $w_\ast\sim\mathcal{N}(0,I_n)$ is the true parameter and $\lambda(\cdot)$ is the link function (sigmoid, ReLU, or leaky ReLU with parameter $\alpha=0.5$).
-Due to randomness in the scheme and the initial points, each experiment is run 20 times for both RM and GD and the average is reported.
+Due to randomness in the scheme and the initial points, each experiment is run 20 times for both RM and GD, and the average is reported.
 We consider $m=1000$ samples in dimension $n=50$.
 The initial points are sampled from $10^{-2}\mathcal{N}(0,I_n)$.
 The parameters $L_1$ and $\gamma$ are unknown, so we tune them numerically.
 The step size is set to $10^{-2}$ for both algorithms.
 The number of iterations is $2\times10^4$ for the sigmoid link and $6\times10^3$ for the other two links.
+We set $\mu=10^{-4}$ and $t=1.$ As $t=1,$ the number of gradient calls for GD is the same as the number of iterations.
+The number of function calls for RM is twice the number of iterations.
 Figures~\ref{sig},~\ref{LreLU}, and~\ref{RelU} show the average objective value and its standard deviation over 20 runs as a function of iterations and CPU time for the sigmoid, leaky ReLU, and ReLU link functions.